D-Heger/VoxelGameEngine/docs/TASKS.md

       - **Deliverables:** Box element.
       - **Implementation Context:** Created `BoxElement.java` in `engine-renderer/src/main/java/de/heger/voxelengine/renderer/ui/elements/`.
 This class extends `UIElement` and represents a rectangular box with a background color.
 It includes properties for position, size, color, and visibility.
 The `render()` method uses the `UIShader` to draw the box on the screen.
 The box element is designed to be flexible and reusable for various UI components.
     - [ ] **Subtask ID:** P4-T5.2
+      - **Name:** Improve text rendering by making the font clearer
+      - **Description:** Enhance the clarity and readability of the text rendered in the UI using anti-aliasing and other techniques.
+      - **Deliverables:** Enhanced text rendering.
+      - **Implementation Context:** (TBD)
+    - [ ] **Subtask ID:** P4-T5.3
       - **Name:** Add mouse interaction support
-      - **Description:** Add mouse interaction support to the ui, so that the ui elements can be clicked, scrolled and hovered over.
+      - **Description:** Add mouse interaction support to the ui, so that future ui elements can be clicked, scrolled and hovered over.
       - **Deliverables:** Mouse interaction support.
       - **Implementation Context:** (TBD)
-    - [ ] **Subtask ID:** P4-T5.3
+    - [ ] **Subtask ID:** P4-T5.4
       - **Name:** Add text input support
-      - **Description:** Add text input support to the ui, so that the ui elements can be typed into.
+      - **Description:** Add text input support to the ui, so that future ui elements can be typed into.
       - **Deliverables:** Text input support.
       - **Implementation Context:** (TBD)
+    - [ ] **Subtask ID:** P4-T5.5
+      - **Name:** Add a button element to the ui.
+      - **Description:** Add a button element to the ui, that can trigger effects with onclick and onhover.
+      - **Deliverables:** Button element.
+      - **Implementation Context:** (TBD)
-    - [ ] **Subtask ID:** P4-T5.4
+    - [ ] **Subtask ID:** P4-T5.6
       - **Name:** Add a pause menu
-      - **Description:** Add a pause menu to the ui, so that the game can be paused and the player can see the performance display and a button to resume the game.
+      - **Description:** Add a pause menu to the ui.
+This menu should pause movement interactions, so that the user can not move in the game anymore.
+The whole screen should be covered by a colored box element and the performance display should be turned off.
+A button should be added to quit the game and another button to continue the game.
+The pause menu should be opened and closed by pressing the escape button.
+This also includes removing the window close upon pressing escape and integrating this menu into GameLoop.
-      - **Deliverables:** Pause menu.
+      - **Deliverables:** Pause menu with its requirements.
       - **Implementation Context:** (TBD)

 - - [ ] **Task ID:** P4-T6